missKatiaPunter/authortest/README.md

 code .
 ```

-Make sure you type these from within your project folder, in the terminal. `pwd` to check if you are in the right folder.
+Make sure you type these from within your project folder, in the terminal.
+Use `pwd` to check if you are in the right folder.

 In order to complete the set up it is important to write your first test.
-Like all snipets provided above it does not have to be testing any actual code.
+Like all snippets provided above it does not have to be testing any actual code.
 The example below uses Visual Studio Code and assertion `ok()`:

 ![visual-studio-test1](https://user-images.githubusercontent.com/18426161/46682807-80493c80-cbe6-11e8-8275-9d1fa01d9426.png)